LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
 = 3.1.0 =
-+ Add quiz option to minus a number of point for each wrong question in quiz
++ Added option to quiz so non-logged user can do a quiz (Preview)
-+ Add completed order admin email setting
++ Added quiz option to minus a number of point for each wrong question in quiz
-+ Improve become a teacher processes
++ Added admin email to send to admin when an order is completed ~ Improved UI of course editor for RTL
-+ Add option to preview quiz
+~ Improved content of email sending to admin and instructor

 = 3.0.9 =
 + GDPR compliance
 ~ Improved Start quiz button
-~ Load js for complete-reply if it does not load by default ~ Fixed missing param when sending email for user who finished course
+~ Load js for comment-reply if it does not load by default ~ Fixed missing param when sending email for user who finished course

 = 3.0.8 =